Cloud for Sustainability API (Preview) overview

 Note

-If your organization would like to gain access to the Microsoft Cloud for Sustainability API (Preview), submit this sign up form.
+If your organization would like to gain access to the Microsoft Cloud for Sustainability API (preview), submit this sign up form.

 Get started with the APIs with the following procedures:

-Supported Azure accounts
+Supported accounts

 Sign in and create an instance